Are Chiropractors doctors?

 Author: I was always interested in biology and wanted to do something to help people.
 I looked at Dentistry, Medicine and Chiropractic.
 As a teenager I met a Chiropractor and noticed how happy she was.
 And how happy and healthy her patients were.
 This experience, coupled with the preventative, no drug approach of Chiropractic, influenced me to apply to study as a Chiropractic Doctor.

 Chiropractic is an accredited profession.
-To qualify as a Chiropractor requires 4 to 5 years of full time training at university/college.
+To qualify as a Chiropractor in Singapore, it takes 4 to 5 years of full time training at university/college.
 During this time there is extensive education about anatomy, physiology, psychology, diseases, pharmacology and much more.
 Chiropractors are required to fulfill intern hours with established Chiropractors before graduation.
 In some institutions, including UK, the Chiropractic students are also required to observe other professions, including GP clinics and hospital wards.

 In most countries the laws require formal training to state you are a Chiropractor.
 If a person claims they are a Chiropractor, but has no qualifications, it is illegal and they can be arrested.
 This is the same as for Medical Doctors and Dentists.